AnnieDJ/GardenClass/README.md

 - Scope: The project encompasses the development of a web application to manage memberships, workshops, lessons, instructor schedules, payments, and news dissemination, ensuring a comprehensive solution for both administrative staff and society members.

 ## Technology Stack
-- Frontend: HTML, CSS, JavaScript
+- Frontend: HTML, CSS, Bootstrap, JavaScript
 - Backend: Flask (Python)
 - Database: MySQL
 - Security: Implement password hashing and salting